 When speaking about software development, there are a lot of talks about success and quality.
-Websites of IT service vendors are full of sentences like “We create great apps”, “We help you achieve success”, and “We offer quality custom software services”.
+Websites of software houses are full of sentences like “We create great apps”, “We help you achieve success”, and “We offer quality custom software services”.
 However, what do these words actually mean?

 To be considered as successful, the product must address the user’s problem.
 Regarding your area—B2B or B2C—the life of your users must be simplified and improved.
 They should receive a seamless user experience which implies error-free functioning and high usability of your solution.
 Furthermore, you should prevent any glitches and make it able to handle high loads.
 And that’s not all...